-Feeding and eating disorders are characterized by eating behavior that results in health or psychosocial problems.
-Anorexia nervosa is characterized by restrictive eating that leads to dangerously low body weight and disturbances in self-perceived shape or weight.
-Bulimia nervosa is a disorder that includes episodes of binge eating and compensatory behaviors (e.g., purging, exercising) in individuals who are unduly influenced by shape and weight.
 Avoidant/restrictive food intake disorder (ARFID) is a newly defined disorder that describes rigid eating behavior that results in weight loss, nutritional deficiency, or psychosocial problems in individuals who are not preoccupied with shape or weight.

-Avoidance/Restricive Food Intake Disorder (ARFID) is a newly defined diagnositc category in the the DSM-5, that describes eating behavior that results in impairment in growth, nutrition or social interactions that is different from eating disorders related to body image.
+Avoidance/Restrictive Food Intake Disorder (ARFID) is a newly defined diagnostic category in the DSM-5, that describes eating behavior that results in impairment in growth, nutrition or social interactions that is different from eating disorders related to body image.
 For example, individuals who fear choking, and then refuse to eat and lose weight due to that fear, would meet the criteria of ARFID.
 In children and adolescents, phobias of choking or vomiting are not uncommon and can lead to loss of weight and failure to thrive.
 The new ARFID category also includes many individuals already receiving treatment at our clinic for specific phobias, OCD and other anxiety disorders.

 Visit our resource library to find articles and links with more information.

-Give us a call at 212-342-3800, or visit our contact page for more information.
+Please call our intake line at 212-305-6001, or visit our contact page for more information.

 Find out what you need to know as a first-time visitor to the Columbia University Clinic for Anxiety and Related Disorders (CUCARD).